Hate to be self-referential but….

 White America was quietly stunned, at first.

-At first, surprisingly, only Fox news had speculated that the couple involved in the incident had fringe ties.
-But to anyone who lived through the sporadic violence of the 80’s and 90’s, the skinhead resurgence and the Alan Berg incident as well as the numerous beatings, stabbings and dragging’s that have occurred over the last 30 years the all hallmarks of the manifest anger of angry white males.
+At first, surprisingly, only Fox News had speculated that the couple involved in the incident had fringe ties.
+But to anyone who lived through the sporadic violence of the ’80s and ’90s, the skinhead resurgence and the Alan Berg incident as well as the numerous beatings, stabbings and dragging’s that have occurred over the last 30 years all hallmarks of the manifest anger of angry white males.

 I’ve been struggling with the ideas surrounding the apparent eclipse that began covering the bright light of White privilege for a while now.
-Although I saw, as millions of others, the election of Barak Obama as a major turning point that I also think some of us also knew would not be smooth sailing through.
-In fact, in many ways it would get worse
+Although I saw, like millions of others, the election of Barack Obama as a major turning point that I also think some of us also knew would not be smooth sailing through.
+In fact, in many ways, it would get worse

 The Palin effect.